 Housing Catalyst has encountered federal shutdowns three times in the last 20 years with no operational disruption.

-A federal government shutdown, for any reason, is disruptive, and causes harm to the people and businesses Congress is elected to serve.
+A federal government shutdown, for any reason, is disruptive and causes harm to small businesses, local economies, and the people Congress is elected to serve.

 Members of Congress receive increased pressure from their constituents to quickly resolve any matter that might interrupt federal funding or services.